Skip to main content

 Afternoon Pick-Me-Up

 Refuel and connect with an afternoon pick-me-up, located at a food station in Mile High Ballroom on the lower level.
-Enjoy delicious bites, explore the space and network with fellow attendees.
+Enjoy delicious treats and live music, explore the space, and network with fellow attendees.

 Cubicle Farms to Urban Charm: Reinventing Office Parks